Rei-SwitchBot/faq/en-us/Lock.md

 SwitchBot Lock can be used for a door lock with a locking and unlocking rotation angles of 90 degrees or more.
 If the rotation angle is less than 90 degrees, the Lock may not accurately record the calibration angles in the body.
 Depending on usage frequency, it could fail to turn to the locked and unlocked position or turn further than needed, raising concerns about potential jamming.

 So avoid using SwitchBot Lock on a door lock with lock and unlock angles of 45 degrees.

 ---
-### Can SwitchBot Lock and SwitchBot Lock Pro Be Set to a Dual Lock?

-Last Updated: 2023 Nov 24

-Related Products: SwitchBot Lock, SwitchBot Lock Pro

-Lock and Lock Pro cannot be set up as a Dual Lock as they are different versions of the product.

----
-### Can Two SwitchBot Lock Pro Devices Be Set up for Dual Lock?

-Last Updated：

-2024 Apr 17

-Related Products: SwitchBot Lock Pro

-Sorry to let you know that Lock Pro

-cannot

-be set to dual lock at this time.

----